AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 ## Scaling Font Sizes with `rem`

-So absolute units won't do if we care about honoring a user's font size preferences.
+So absolute units won't work if we care about honoring a user's font size preferences.
 Fortunately, CSS also offers [relative-length units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units), which reference other elements on the page rather than always corresponding to a fixed physical quantity.
 Two such units are `em` and `rem`.

 When used for a child element's font size, `em` refers to the parent font size.
 For example, if an element has a font size of `24px`, then `0.5em` translates to a font size of `12px` for a child element.
 While in some cases `em` can be useful for padding and margins, it's problematic for font sizing.
 If you give an element a font size in `em` and a child a font size in `em`, those two `em`s will create a compounding effect.
 This makes it less than ideal in component-driven development because an element may be nested arbitrarily deep in other `em`-sized containers.
 Thus, an element's font sizing cannot be determined reliably just by looking at its own CSS.